deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 **Do not use** this option if the recursive DNSs specified cannot resolve the same list of zones that the recursive DNSs in the Yandex Cloud subnet can resolve.

-## How to set custom StorageClass as default?
+## How to set a custom StorageClass as default?

-Do the following steps to set a custom StorageClass as default:
+Do the following to set a custom StorageClass as default:

 1. Add `storageclass.kubernetes.io/is-default-class='true'` annotation to the StorageClass: